Rate this page:

 This article will help you to start building your iOS application with Voximplant.

-There are two ways to add Voximplant libraries to your Xcode project: Cocoapods and Swift Package Manager.
+There are two methods to incorporate Voximplant libraries into your Xcode project: Cocoapods and Swift Package Manager.

 Start with Cocoapods